oaknational/dfe-curriculum-ontology/docs/proposed-change-to-resolve-conflicting-role-of-subject-class.md

 - Permanently compromised architecture
 - Ongoing complexity burden
 - Reduced credibility with semantic web community
-- Limited future flexibility
+- Compromised future flexibility of knowledge taxonomy

-This isn't just a "nice to have" improvement—it's the difference between a functional ontology and a world-class one.

 ---

 ## Conclusion

-The Subject/Discipline separation transforms our curriculum ontology from technically acceptable to architecturally excellent.
+The Subject/Discipline separation transforms the National Curriculum ontology from technically acceptable to architecturally excellent.
 By cleanly separating programme structure from knowledge taxonomy, we create a model that is:

 - **Clearer:** Self-explanatory and unambiguous
 - **Queryable:** Intuitive and efficient